DeepModelingHackathon/Hackathon2021/README.md

 1.This is a problem for people who prefer to do some analysis and may not require much change to the code and implementation.

 2.To get the basic score, you need to be familiar with the `se_a` descriptor in deepmd-kit and the reasons for its construction.
-Design a method or utilize methods mentioned above to illustrate the interpretability of descriptors in DeepMD-kit, possibly do some clustering or visualization;
+Design a method or utilize methods mentioned above to illustrate the interpretability of descriptors in DeePMD-kit, possibly do some clustering or visualization;

 3.Feel free to do other relevant analysis and get the bonus score.